 Making Tax Digital will allow information to be sent directly to HMRC using software, rather than needing to complete a self assessment return.
 This should make things easier and quicker, and reduce the risk of mistakes.

-Making Tax Digital is starting with VAT for businesses.
-A pilot scheme started in October 2018 and most VAT-registered businesses will be required to use the service from April 2019.
+Making Tax Digital started with VAT for businesses in April 2019.
+VAT-registered businesses are now required to use the service to file their VAT returns.

 Making Tax Digital for income tax is also being trialled for the self-employed and landlords.
 You can join the Making Tax Digital pilot for income tax if you wish.
 The Government has postponed the implementation of MTD for the purposes of income tax until April 2026 and will be phased in beginning with those with an annual income over £50,000.

 You can find out more with HMRC's help and support for Making Tax Digital.